sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   - The second (optional) argument is a query options object with a specific set of key: value pairs, each of which impacts the query result in a certain way

 PENDING: Still need to play with range: in the query options object and see what it does.

+PENDING: This section currently only describes _what_ happens when `db.query()` is called in different ways.
+Write something about _why_ it is designed this way.
+Basically that this flexible structure enables very powerful and arbitrary data manipulation and normalization while querying.

 ## Subscribing to changes